MarkBlumenthal/ENQODE/Part4/zero-trust-backend/README.md

   "securityHeadersImplemented": ["X-XSS-Protection", "X-Frame-Options"],
   "openPortsDetected": 12
 }

 Responses:
-201 Created: If the data is successfully submitted. (you should see a zeroTrustData.json file created in your project) 409 Conflict: If duplicate data is submitted.
+201 Created: If the data is successfully submitted. (you should see a zeroTrustData.json file created in your project, this is saved and can be used for later)

-2. Retrieve Stored Zero-Trust Data
-Endpoint: GET /data
+409 Conflict: If duplicate data is submitted.(A second file containing the same data will not be created)

-Description: Retrieves all stored Zero-Trust Score entries.
+2. Description: Retrieves all stored Zero-Trust Score entries.
-Response Body (JSON):
+Response Body raw(JSON):
 json
 URL: http://localhost:3000/data
 GET